inspire-group/PatchCURE/reproducibility.md

 ## Overview

-This document provides a detailed guide to reproduce all experimental results in the main body of our PatchCURE paper ().
+This document provides a detailed guide to reproduce all experimental results in the main body of our PatchCURE paper.
 This was created initially for Artifact Evaluation at USENIX Security Symposium.

-Note: there is a slight difference in table/figure ordering between our [camera ready version](https://www.usenix.org/conference/usenixsecurity24/presentation/xiang-chong) and our extended [technical report](https://arxiv.org/abs/2310.13076) on arXiv.
+**Note:** there is a slight difference in table/figure ordering between our [camera-ready version](https://www.usenix.org/conference/usenixsecurity24/presentation/xiang-chong) and our extended [technical report](https://arxiv.org/abs/2310.13076) on arXiv.
 This document is for the camera ready.

 ## Setup